 Z-Files: Mini symposium

-Prior to the festive opening, SIR and BKOR organize in the program series Z-Files, Art and the City a mini symposium in which this new work by Willem Oorebeek is central.
-Oorebeek gives a presentation about his new artwork; art historian and art critic Jeroen Boomgaard talks about this new work in the context of the SIR collection; and Saskia Stein (artistic director NAiM / Bureau Europa in Maastricht) interviews the artist about the position of The Individual Parallel - Bilderberg Utopia within his oeuvre.
+Prior to the festive opening, SIR and BKOR organize in the program series Z-Files, Art and the City a mini-symposium in which this new work by Willem Oorebeek is central.
+Oorebeek will give a lecture on his new artwork; art historian and art critic Jeroen Boomgaard talks about this new work in the context of the SIR collection; and Saskia Stein (artistic director NAiM / Bureau Europa in Maastricht) interviews the artist about the position of The Individual Parallel - Bilderberg Utopia within his oeuvre.
 (Registration for the symposium is no longer possible.)

 Bilderberg Parkhotel, Boijmans Van Beuningenzaal, Westersingel 70, Rotterdam

 Willem Oorebeek's work is largely based on the tension between the individual and the public domain.
 Oorebeek is a visual artist who is important for several generations of artists in Rotterdam.
 He is represented in museum collections at home and abroad and has international exhibitions.
 His work is represented in Museum Boijmans Van Beuningen, the Stedelijk Museum Amsterdam, Generali Foundation Vienna, Stedelijk Museum for Actual Art, Ghent, and De Nederlandsche Bank collection.
 Working and living in Brussels, Oorebeek is intensively involved - as a teacher, advisor and teacher in the Netherlands, Belgium and Austria - in knowledge transfer and the debate about art and art education and the reception of art.

 SIR and BKOR took this initiative with the Parkhotel, which was generously supported financially by the Mondriaan Fund and the municipality of Rotterdam.